Kurento/kurento/source/dev/testing.rst

 |                        |                                                                                                                                                                                                                                                   |                                 |
 |                        | Following properties are honored when KMS is managed by test: ``fake.kms.scope``, ``test.kms.docker.image.name``, ``test.kms.debug``                                                                                                              |                                 |
 +------------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+---------------------------------+

+Although available in KTF, the fake clients feature is not very used in the current tests.
+You can see an example in the stability test `LongStabilityCheckMemoryTest <https://github.com/Kurento/kurento-java/blob/master/kurento-integration-tests/kurento-test/src/test/java/org/kurento/test/longstability/LongStabilityCheckMemoryTest.java>`_.

 Other test features
 -------------------